shimakaze09/MySRefl/doc/intro.md

 All you need to do is writing a declaration for the class which needs to be reflected.

-The declaration is simple enough that we don't need any marco to simplify it.
+The declaration is simple enough that we don't need any marco to simplify it. **We also provide a parser to auto generate the declaration file**.

 The library is well-designed so it's very tiny (only 99 lines), so it's easy to get the whole idea of this library.
 [MySRefl_99.h](../include/MySRefl_99.h) is condensed from  [MySRefl.h](../include/MySRefl/MySRefl.h) which is